 Click here to see directions to CCA and maps.
 General parking is available around the village green and there is a parking area at the rear of the church.

 I’d like to have my wedding at CCA.
 Where do I start?

 Persons interested in celebrating their wedding in the Congregational Church of Amherst may do so in consultation with the church staff.
 Separate fees pertain to non-members.
 We request a minimum of two meetings with a Pastor before the wedding rehearsal.
 All arrangements are made with Judi Simpson, our wedding coordinator, who assists couples in their wedding plans at the church.

 Please contact Judi at: 603-672-4410, or email: Judi Simpson

 Can I participate in Holy Communion?
 Can my children?

 CCA celebrates Holy Communion on the first Sunday of the month throughout the year.
 All believers are invited to participate whatever their denominational backgrounds.
 Children are welcome and invited to partake at the discretion of their parents.

 Usually Holy Communion is served to the congregation by the Pastors and Deacons in the form of individual cubes of bread (regular and gluten-free) and individual cups, a practice introduced in the 19th century.
 We use grape juice in our services.

 How do I arrange to have a funeral or memorial service at CCA?

 Arrangements for funeral and memorial services are made with Pastor Dick or Pastor Maureen, usually in conjunction with the family’s funeral director of choice.
-Please speak with either Pastor Dick, Pastor Maureen or call Andrea, the Church Secretary, at the church office: 673-3231.
+Please speak with either Pastor Maureen or Pastor Kate, or call Andrea, the Church Secretary, at the church office: 673-3231.